Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Efficient Learning from Nonlinear RTMPC

 \subsection{Computationally-Efficient Data Augmentation using the Parametric Sensitivities}

-The tube $\mathbb{T}^\text{state}$ induced by the ancillary controller in \cref{eq:ancillary_nmpc_eq} can be used to identify relevant regions of the state space for \ac{DA}, as it approximates the support of the state distribution under uncertainties, as discussed in \cref{sec:sa}.
+The tube $\mathbb{T}^\text{state}$ induced by the ancillary controller in \cref{eq:ancillary_nmpc_eq} identifies relevant regions of the state space for \ac{DA}, as it approximates the support of the state distribution under uncertainties, as discussed in \cref{sec:sa}.
 However, generating the corresponding extra action samples using \cref{eq:ancillary_nmpc_eq} can be very computationally inefficient, as it requires solving the associated \ac{SQP} for every extra state sample, making \ac{DA} computationally impractical, and defeating our initial objective of designing \textit{computationally efficient} \ac{DA} strategies.

-In this work, we extend our efficient \ac{DA} strategy, \acf{SA}, to efficiently learn policies from nonlinear \ac{RTMPC} by proposing instead to employ a time-varying, linear approximation of the ancillary \ac{NMPC} -- enabling efficient generation of extra state-action samples.
+In this work, \acf{SA}, is extended to efficiently learn policies from nonlinear \ac{RTMPC} by employing a time-varying, linear approximation of the ancillary \ac{NMPC} -- enabling efficient generation of extra state-action samples.
 Specifically, we observe that \cref{eq:ancillary_nmpc_eq} solves the implicit feedback law: